 - Cover air conditioning vents with cheesecloth to trap pollen and replace frequently.

-The professionals at Berkeley Heating and Air Conditioning are here to help.
+The professionals at Berkeley Heating & Air Conditioning are here to help.
 Contact us today for to schedule your next preventive maintenance appointment or a consultation to make your home air healthier.
 We’re here to help ease your allergies through the spring and summer months.

 Image provided by iStock